- Copy link

 Barça were on a 22-match unbeaten streak against Valladolid, including six games scoring four or more goals at Camp Nou, until a 1-0 defeat at the José Zorrilla put a serious dent in their 2013/14 title challenge, with Atlético Madrid going on to take the trophy.

-Despite that win, Valladolid were relegated.
-They returned to the top flight in 2018 but that win in 2014 remains their only victory in this fixture with 13 defeats in their last 14 La Liga games against FC Barcelona.
+That win in 2014 remains their only victory in this fixture with 14 defeats in their last 15 La Liga games against FC Barcelona.

-Just before last Christmas, Barça won the reverse fixture 3-0, with first half goals from Clement Lenglet and Martin Braithwaite and a third from Leo Messi after the break, following that wonderful back-heel from Pedri (well worth another watch in the video below).
+Two seasons ago, Barça beat Valladolid 3-0, with first half goals from Clement Lenglet and Martin Braithwaite and a third from Leo Messi after the break, following that wonderful back-heel from Pedri (well worth another watch in the video below).

 LAST FIVE MEETINGS (ALL IN LA LIGA)